Remembering Jesus | Communion Celebrations

 Sacred Consecration: Why Only Christian Believers

-We practice closed communion to non-believers for biblical reasons:
+We practice closed communion to non-believers for Biblical reasons:

 "But let a man examine himself, and so let him eat of that bread and drink of that cup.
 For he who eats and drinks in an unworthy manner eats and drinks judgment to himself, not discerning the Lord's body."
 1 Corinthians 11:28-29 (AMPC)